meefen/academic-kickstart/content/post/week1.md

 ### Syllabus

-First thing first, please read [**the course syllabus** (http://bit.ly/lamn-syl)](http://bit.ly/lamn-syl) in its entirety.
-Leave a Hypothesis annotation or send me an email when you have any questions.
+First thing first, please read [**the course syllabus**](http://bit.ly/laumn-2019-syl) in its entirety.
+Leave a comment or send me an email when you have any questions.

 ### Technology setup

 An online course does not need to be about watching videos and answering quizzes.
 To foster rich learning experiences, we will be using several technological tools to foster social, collaborative learning.
 Depending on your familiarity with these tools, there could be a learning curve.
 So please spend time this week to familiarize yourself with them.

 **Zoom**.
-We will host virtual meetings on Zoom.
+We will host a number of virtual meetings on Zoom throughout the semester.
 Please make sure your computer has [Zoom](https://zoom.us/) installed (see the video below).
 Please test your Zoom setup in advance to make sure audio and video configurations work properly.
 You will receive a calendar invitation with details about joining our Zoom meetings.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/vFhAEoCF7jg?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 **Slack**.
 You will receive a link that invites you to join [our Slack community](https://la-mn.slack.com/).
 Course announcements are made on Slack.
 All sorts of class discussion will take place there as well.
+You can also interact with course alums in some public channels.

 First time using Slack?
 Watch the video below and/or read this [brief introduction to Slack](https://get.slack.help/hc/en-us/articles/115004071768-What-is-Slack-).

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/9RJZMSsH7-g?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 **Hypothes.is**.
 If you're a formal participant, you should have received a link that invites you to join our Hypothes.is group.
 Hypothes.is is a web annotation tool that enables us to discuss readings in a contextual manner.
-When annotating, please make sure our group name (**LAUMN**) is properly selected.
+When annotating, please make sure our group name (**LAUMN-2019**) is properly selected.
 See [this page](https://web.hypothes.is/help/quick-start-guide/) to get started, and [this page](https://web.hypothes.is/help/annotating-with-groups/) to learn about annotating together as a group.

 ![](https://d242fdlp0qlcia.cloudfront.net/uploads/2018/03/21135305/scopeselector-groupname.png)

+**Knowledge Forum** (KF).
+If you're a formal participant, you should have received a link and a registration key to join our Knowledge Forum community.
+KF is a space for collaborative knowledge building.
+It's where we propose our initial (and sometimes naive) ideas and then grow them this semester.
+KF has a suite of analytics tools as well, so it will allows us to 'live' the capacity of learning analytics while we explore this topic.

 ### Two tracks of participation